THE SUSSEX SONG MAKERS

 Come and hear us perform

 The Sussex Song Makers perform in a variety of different venues and locations both in and around Sussex but also beyond.
-Here's where to keep up with our busy schedule of performances.
+This is a list of our recent scheduled appearances but due to the Covid-19 pandemic, we are not able to reveal our 2020/2021 schedule.
+We look forward to seeing you again once venues begin to re-open.

 Towner Art Gallery, Eastbourne